wovo/cv/readme.md

 My main activities were with Microchip PIC, and ARM/Cortex micro-controllers.
 I sell these chips (and related components), design products with them, and teach their use.

-From 2010 onwards the webshop declined, and I focused more on lecturing.
+From 2010 onwards my work gradually shifted from the webshop to lecturing.
-As a lecturer, I pass my knowledge and experience on to new generations of embedded software engineers.
+As a lecturer, I really enjoy passing my knowledge and experience on to new generations of embedded software engineers, both technical aspects and the enthusiasm for the field.
-I combine different work formats: written material, lectures (life and recorded), interactive work sessions, home assignments, individual and group projects.
+I prefer to combine different formats: written material, lectures (life and recorded), interactive work sessions, small-group discussions, home assignments, individual and group projects.
-Most of all, I activate the students own motivation by providing individual challenges.
+Most of all, I activate the students internal motivation by providing individual challenges and bringing them into contact with the

 I am a firm proponent of using C++ for small embedded (micro-controller) systems.
-I have held talks at various C++ conferences on this subject, and I participate in SG14, the GameDev & low latency ISO C++ working group.
+I have held talks at various C++ conferences on this subject, and I participate in the SG14 GameDev & low latency ISO C++ working group, which is part of the ongoing C++ standardization and evolution process.

 <!--- --------------------------------------------------------------------- -->